the-events-calendar/the-events-calendar/readme.txt

 * Advanced Post Manager in admin
 * Premium Forum access & support

-== Getting Started ==
+== Installation ==

-= Installation =

 Remember, to use Events Calendar PRO you need to also be running The Events Calendar.
 You'll need to follow these steps for both plugins, starting with The Events Calendar.

 1. From the dashboard of your site, navigate to Plugins --> Add New.
-2. Select the Upload option and hit "Choose File."
+1. Select the Upload option and hit "Choose File."
-3. When the popup appears select the the-events-calendar-x.x.zip file or events-calendar-pro-x.x.zip file from your desktop.
+1. When the popup appears select the the-events-calendar-x.x.zip file or events-calendar-pro-x.x.zip file from your desktop.
 (The 'x.x' will change depending on the current version number).
-4. Follow the on-screen instructions and wait as the upload completes.
+1. Follow the on-screen instructions and wait as the upload completes.
-5. When it's finished, activate the plugin via the prompt.
+1. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.
 A link to access the calendar directly on the frontend will be presented here as well.
-6. For access to new updates, make sure you have added your valid License Key under Events --> Settings --> Licenses.
+1. For access to new updates, make sure you have added your valid License Key under Events --> Settings --> Licenses.
 You can find your license key on your tri.be account at http://m.tri.be/3u.

 That's it!
 Just configure your settings as you see fit, and you're on your way to creating events in style.

 = Where to Begin =

 If this is your first time using The Events Calendar and Events Calendar PRO, you're in for a treat!
 Here are some basics we've found helpful for users jumping into it for the first time:

 * Our <a href="http://m.tri.be/3t">New User Primer</a> was designed for folks in your exact position.
 Featuring both step-by-step videos and written walkthroughs that feature accompanying screenshots, the primer aims to take you from zero to hero in no time.
 * <a href="http://m.tri.be/3v">Installation/Setup FAQs</a> from our Support page can help give an overview of what the plugin can and cannot do.
 This section of the FAQs may be helpful as it aims to address any basic install questions not addressed by the new user primer.
 * Are you developer looking to build a custom frontend view?
 We created an example plugin that demonstrates how to register a new view.
 You can download the plugin at GitHub here: https://github.com/moderntribe/tribe-events-agenda-view
 * Take care of your license key.
 Though not required to create your first event, you'll want to get it in place as soon as possible to guarantee your access to support and upgrades.
 Need help finding your license key?
 Check out http://m.tri.be/3w

 Otherwise, if you're feeling adventurous, you can get started by heading to the Events menu and adding your first event.